The cruise ships dock at this tiny hamlet Whittier, most passengers taking a cruise organized excursion to Anchorage. Other ships also use Seward.

 Anchorage is an urban enclave surrounded by wilderness.
 Within a few miles of downtown, you can encounter scenes wilder than you'll find in most national parks: wolf packs roaming through a park, rushing mountain streams, and city parks vast enough to forget which century you live in.
 The world's second highest tides surge against its shores, and North America's highest peak glimmers in the distance.

 Most of all, Anchorage is a gateway to adventure.
-You can experience all Alaska has to offer and never check out of your hotel.
+You can experience all USA has to offer and never check out of your hotel.
 Flightsee over Mt.
 McKinley, fish a wilderness river, or visit grizzly bears via air taxi.
 See calving glaciers and enormous whales on a day cruise.
 Hike to a glacier, climb a mountaintop, or drive some of the world's most spectacular highways.

 The official U.S. currency is the United States dollar (symbol: $).
 ATM's everywhere.